9 ways to soothe your crying baby when you don’t know the reason

 There is no shame in getting help when you need it.
 A crying baby can be tough on the nerves, especially when already feeling sleep-deprived or physically exhausted.

 If your baby is crying, obviously you should first check if there is a specific reason for it.
 Babies cry for a variety of reasons.
-Hunger, full diaper, desire for attention, overstimulation, and fatigue are just a few of the possibilities.
+Hunger, full diaper, pain from the umbilical cord stump, desire for attention, overstimulation, and fatigue are just a few of the possibilities.